-The folowing account is from the 80th-AA Battalion History
+The following account is from the 80th-AA Battalion History.

 November 17, through December 16,1944;

 The 80th AA Battalion arrived at Camp Suippes, France at 1730 hours (7:30PM).
 The feeling of being "home again" was everywhere.

 For the next three weeks the Battalion was engaged in general clean up details and inspections of clothing and equipment.

 Men were allowed to go on day passes and the first 48 hour passes to Paris were issued.

 The Battalion was spending its fifth consecutive Sunday out of combat with many troops attending Catholic and Protestant church services in the morning at Camp Suippes.

 At 1400 hours, there was an amateur show followed by a movie.